 Pabitra joined the Superconductivity and Magnetism Group in 2008 as an MPAGS funded PhD student working under the supervision of Dr Martin R Lees and Prof. Don McK Paul.
-Following his graduation Pabitra spent After a three years as an instrument scientist at the Paul Scherrer Institute in Switzerland.
-Pabitra is currently an Instrument Scientist in the Muon Spectroscopy Group at ISIS-RAL.
+Following his graduation Pabitra spent three years as an instrument scientist at the Paul Scherrer Institute in Switzerland before moving back to the UK to take up a position as an Instrument Scientist in the Muon Spectroscopy Group at ISIS-RAL.

 During his Ph.D.
 Pabitra worked on a number of unconventional superconductors including Lu2Fe3Si5, CaAlSi, ZrB12, and Re3W.
 He also worked on the newly discovered iron-based superconductors FeSe, FeTe0.5Se0.5, and KFe2Se2.